 Tarragona: A Roman Holiday in España

 Situated next to the Mediterranean Sea, Tarragona is approximately 60 miles (95 km) south of Barcelona and 160 miles (260 km) north of Valencia.
-It is one of the southern-most cities in the autonomous region of Catalonia.
-The Roman story of Tarragona (then known as Tarraco) dates to 218 BCE & would eventually become the capital of the Hispania Roman Empire.
-Exploring this history city transports you back to the time of the Romans while still exuding Spanish charm.
+It is one of the southernmost cities in the autonomous region of Catalonia.
+The Roman story of Tarragona (then known as Tarraco) dates to 218 BCE & would eventually become the capital of the Roman Hispania Empire.
+Exploring this historic city transports you back to the time of the Romans while still exuding Spanish charm.

 The Ferreres Aqueduct

-The Ferreres Aqueduct is a short drive north from the historic city center and is a great first stop on your journey through Tarragona.
+The Ferreres Aqueduct is a short drive north of the historic city center and is a great first stop on your journey through Tarragona.
 Constructed in the 1st century AD, this aqueduct was built to supply water to the ancient city of Tarraco.
-Today it serves as a reminder of the impressive feats of architecture accomplished at that time.
-The highest point reaches over 710 feet (217 m) high.
-A short walk from the parking lot will take you to the base of the aqueduct and for more daring individuals, the top also serves as a bridge you can walk across.
+Today, it serves as a reminder of the impressive feats of architecture accomplished at that time.
+The highest point reaches over 710 feet (217 m).
+A short walk from the parking lot will take you to the base of the aqueduct, and for more daring individuals, the top also serves as a bridge you can walk across.

 Historic City Center